Distributed Stochastic Optimization With Unbounded Subgradients Over Randomly Time-Varying Networks: Introduction

-Considering the various uncertainties in practical network environments, distributed stochastic optimization algorithms have been widely studied by scholars.
+In recent years, distributed cooperative optimization over networks has attracted extensive attentions, such as the economic dispatch in power grids (\cite{YiP}) and the traffic flow control in intelligent transportation networks (\cite{MohebifardR}), et al. Considering the various uncertainties in practical network environments, distributed stochastic optimization algorithms have been widely studied.
 The (sub)gradients of local cost functions are used in many distributed optimization algorithms.
 However, it is difficult to get accurate (sub)gradients in many practical applications.
-For example, in distributed statistical machine learning \cite{LiuX,TangH}, the local loss functions are the mathematical expectations of random functions so that the local optimizers can only obtain the measurement of the (sub)gradients with random noises.
-The influence of (sub)gradient measurement noises have been considered for distributed optimization algorithms.
-In \cite{ThinhT,PuS,PuS1,LianX,VanliND,YuanD,NoklebyMS,AssranM,HendrikxH,NedicAOlshevskyA}, the local (sub)gradient noises are required to be independent, with zero mean and bounded second-order moments.
-In \cite{RamSS,SahuAK1,JakoveticD1,AlghunaimSA}, the local (sub)gradient noise process is a martingale difference sequence.
-Besides measurement noises, the information exchange among nodes is often affected by communication noises \cite{LiT,SrivastavaK}, and the structure of the network often changes randomly due to packet dropouts, link/node failures and recreations, which are especially serious in wireless networks.
-The case with i.i.d. random graphs is studied in \cite{Lobel,TWada,BastianelloN,BastianelloN2}.
-In \cite{RezaieniaP,SSAlaviani}, the graph is randomly selected at each time instant from a family of digraphs which are jointly strongly connected.
-Especially, the random graphs at different time instants are supposed to be independent with each other in \cite{RezaieniaP}.
-The case with Markovian switching graphs is discussed in \cite{WangD,WangD2}.
+For example, in distributed statistical machine learning (\cite{LiuX}), the local loss functions are the mathematical expectations of random functions so that the local optimizers can only obtain the measurement of the (sub)gradients with random noises.
+The influence of (sub)gradient measurement noises has been considered for distributed optimization algorithms in \cite{ThinhT}-\cite{AlghunaimSA}.
+In real networked systems, the information exchange among nodes is often affected by communication noises, and the structure of the network often changes randomly due to packet dropouts, link/node failures and recreations, which are studied in \cite{BastianelloN2}-\cite{WangD}.